RedAntsSec/MojiPy/README.md

 # MojiPy
-Funny telegram Emoji to python and python to Emoji interpreter.
-Written by RedAntsS3c
+Funny telegram Emoji to python and python to Emoji interpreter :)
+Written by RedAntsSec(Github),RedAntsS3c(Telegram)

+You can use "Mojinterpreter.py" as a module in your programs for making them funny for public.